 How to Clean Up After a Mouse Infestation

 Why is it so important to be careful during the clean-up of a rodent infestation?
 Rodent-spawned infections have been responsible for at least 10 million fatalities since the dawn of the 20th century.
-Also remember that rodent-borne diseases threatened all of humanity during the Black Death plague of the late Middle Ages.
-That plague, spread by the fleas on rats, caused 200 million deaths in Europe alone.
+Remember that rodent-borne diseases threatened all of humanity during the Black Death plague of the late Middle Ages.
+That plague, spread by fleas on rats, caused 200 million deaths in Europe alone.

 Even today, rodents harbor various diseases that are infectious to humans, including: